CUBRID/cubrid-manual/en/sql/datatype.rst

   '$.a[10].bb' is equivalent to '/a/10/bb'
   '$' is equivalent to ''

 The special character '-' can be used exclusively as a last path_token and can be used to address the end of a json_array.

 JSON pointers can be used to address the same path as their corresponding no-wildcards JSON paths.

+.. _implicit-type-conversion:

 Implicit Type Conversion
 ========================

 An implicit type conversion represents an automatic conversion of a type of expression to a corresponding type.

 **SET**, **MULTISET**, **LIST** and **SEQUENCE** should be converted explicitly.